-Could you coordinate the casework and smooth operation of projects supporting refugees, asylum seekers and vulnerable migrants in Luton?
+Could you support the lives of refugees, asylum seekers and vulnerable migrants in the London area?

-- You're a strong communicator with the ability to adapt your communication based on the audience and have experience in providing sensitive, safe and empowering support to distressed people in vulnerable situations
+You have experience providing sensitive, safe and empowering support to distressed people in vulnerable situations

 We offer a wide range of staff benefits, these include:

 - Option to buy an extra 5 days annual leave

 A little bit more about us...

 The British Red Cross help anyone, anywhere in the UK; get the support they need if crisis strikes.
 From hiring a wheelchair or dealing with loneliness, to adjusting to life in a new country - we're there when you need us.